 Kiran Mazumdar Shaw was born on March 23, 1953 in Bangalore.
-She went to the Bishop Cotton Girls’ High School for her school education.
-She wanted to get into the medical profession but could not join the medical course; so she studied biology instead and completed her Bachelor of Science (honors) in Zoology from Mount Carmel College, affiliated under the Bangalore University in 1973.
+She went to the Bishop Cotton Girls’ High School for her education.
+She wanted to get into the medical profession.
+Still, she could not join the medical course, so she studied biology instead and completed her Bachelor of Science (honours) in Zoology from Mount Carmel College, affiliated with the Bangalore University, in 1973.

-She then went to Melbourne in Australia to do a post-graduation course in Malting and Brewing from the Ballarat College of the Melbourne University.
+She then went to Melbourne, Australia, to do a post-graduation course in Malting and Brewing at the Ballarat College of the Melbourne University.
 Kiran Mazumdar Shaw started her career as a trainee in Carlton and United Breweries in Melbourne.

 Her Work and Achievements

 Kiran Mazumdar Shaw founded Biocon India Limited in 1978 in collaboration with Biocon Biochemicals Limited in Ireland.
-Her company became one of the largest pharmaceuticals companies in India, while it was only an industrial enzymes manufacturing company before.
-The company then focused as specific diseases like diabetes, auto-immune ailments, and oncology.
+Her company became one of the largest pharmaceutical companies in India, while it was only an industrial enzyme manufacturing company before.
+The company then focused on specific diseases like diabetes, auto-immune ailments, and oncology.

-She went on to establish two subsidiaries companies named Syngene in 1994 to support discovery research and development, and Clinigene in 2000 which would serve clinical development services.
+She went on to establish two subsidiary companies named Syngene in 1994 to support discovery research and development and Clinigene in 2000 to serve clinical development services.
 It has to be considered an achievement that a company with a startup capital of just Rs.
-10,000 managed to become one the biggest names in country for pharmaceuticals.
+10,000 managed to become one the biggest names in the country for pharmaceuticals.

 Kiran faced a herculean task while establishing the business, as her company was being run by a woman in the late 1970s and early 1980s, which was a conservative period in Indian society and also in the Indian political scenario, which was anyway controlling commerce and industry completely.

 Biocon became one of the pioneering biotech companies to export to the US and obtained funding from them for research and development.
 The company has come a long way since then.
-It has its patents and its own biopharmaceutical company and is working as an independent entity now.
+It has its patents and biopharmaceutical company and is now working as an independent entity.